-These lovely creatures, for they are of the greatest value to the earth, are no other than the common earth-worms.
-One ought to study the life of earthworms in relation to the soil, for these wonderful animals allow just that amount of etheric life to remain in the soil as is needed for the growth of plants.
-Thus in the soil we have these creatures, earth-worms and their like, distantly resembling larvae.
-One ought in fact to see to it that certain soils which require it are supplied with a healthful stock of worms.
-We should soon see how beneficent such a control over this animal-world in the soil can be, not only for vegetation but also thereby for the rest of the animal kingdom, as we shall show later very wonderful took place between the birds and the insects.
-It is as though, to put it figuratively, the insects had one day said: "We do not feel strong enough to "work-up" the astrality sparkling around the trees, therefore use the "desire to be a tree" of other plants.
+Now there are certain animals which bear a distant resemblance to the insect world, to that part of it which is fully developed and winged, I mean the birds.
+It is well known that in the course of the development of the earth something very wonderful took place between the birds and the insects.
+It is as though, to put it figuratively, the insects had one day said: "We do not feel strong enough to "work-up" the astrality sparkling around the trees, we shall therefore use the "desire to be a tree" of other plants.
 We shall flutter around these, and leave largely to you birds the astral life that surrounds the trees."
 Thus there arose in Nature a proper "division of labour" between the birds and the butterflies; and this co-operation in the winged world brought about in a wonderful manner the right distribution of astral life wherever it was required on the surface of the earth.
 If these winged creatures are removed, the astral life will fail to accomplish its proper function, and this will be noticeable in the stunted condition of the vegetation.
 The two things are connected; the world of winged animals and all that grows out of the soil into the air.
 The one is unthinkable without the other.
 In farming, therefore, we must see to it that birds and insects fly about as they were meant to do and the farmer should know something about the breeding and rearing of birds and insects.
 For in Nature - I must repeat this again and again - everything, everything is connected.